apih99/University_Forum_Web/README.md

 # 🎓 UPNM Forum

-A dynamic forum platform built for the National Defence University of Malaysia (UPNM) community.
+A dynamic forum platform built for the university community.
 This project serves as a learning experience in PHP development and database management.

 ![Example of the home interface](images/Home.PNG)